Newsletter

-If so, first you need to identify what kind of writer: journalist? novelist? playwright? poet?
+If so, first you need to identify what kind of writer you want to be: journalist? novelist? playwright? poet?
 Some writers do it all, but most focus their efforts in a specific genre.
 Decide where your heart (and your talent) is, then go from there.
 Don't feel you aren't a "creative" writer if your gift or interest doesn't lie in songs or stories or scripts.
 I spent many years writing commercials and brochures for radio stations, grocery stores, and banks and, believe me, it takes a lot of creativity to make pork roast and certificates of deposit sound interesting, week after week!
-As with most careers, it's often the nuts-and-bolts work that pays the bills, while the "fun" stuff gets saved for the weekend.
+As with most careers, it's often the nuts-and-bolts writing that pays the bills, while the "fun" stuff gets saved for the weekend.
 Do your best whether you're writing the Great American Novel or the quarterly report, and you'll be rewarded.

 Whether you're doing it for love or money, working with words is tremendously satisfying and a lot of fun.
-Just remember my Ironclad Rule of Writing: Don't be boring!

 Get Inspired!